kimberly-hu/eco395m-midterm-project/README.md

 all_data.py first calls on education.py to merge datasets related to education based on campus, then merges the education data with census data and temperature data based on county.
 The datasets are cleaned and manipulated using pandas.
 Observations missing student performance data are removed from our dataset for analysis.

 analysis.py reads the merged dataset and produces our results, including summary statistics of all variables, scatter plots between student performance and each variable, correlation tables on selected independent variables, and linear regression results.
-All results are stored in the “artifacts” folder.
+All results are stored in the `artifacts` folder.

 # Methodology